tomertouitoumail-ops/cd-bookmark/README.md

 namecd -un 2
 namecd -un myname
 ```
 ### Clearing Normal Bookmarks
 ```bash
 # Remove all normal bookmarks, but keep bound bookmarks
 clearcd
 ```
 ## Feedback
 If you try this script, I’d love to hear from you!
 - Open an **issue** for bugs or suggestions
 - Star ⭐ the repo if you find it useful
-- Fork 🍴 to customize for your workflow